maxime-filippini/the-vault/Croatian/To process.md

-The lists below are generated automatically by DataView.
+The lists below are generated automatically by Data View.
+To view the lists, open the file in Obsidian, with the Data View plugin.

 ## Notes to write